 Four Winds has a strict policy regarding confidentiality among staff and patients.
 Patients, family, friends and staff must not reveal information, stories or names of any patient to anyone outside of the hospital (without permission).
 It is important that patients and their families feel comfortable being here and disclosing information during treatment.
 To insure this comfort we ask that all patients and their family members hold the same level of confidentiality.
 To maintain confidentiality, no cameras, tape/voice recorders, video cameras or cell phones with recording devices may be brought to the hospital by patients.
 Neither patients nor visitors may take pictures on the grounds.

-All of the people treated here have the right to decide who can or cannot receive information about their condition.
-This decision can mean we do not have permission to talk to you even if you are a spouse, a parent or child of our patient.
-We believe it is important to have a family member involved in treatment.
+Patients who are 18 years of age and above have the right to decide who can or cannot receive information about their condition.
+Sometimes their decision can mean that we do not have permission to talk to you even if you are a spouse, a parent (of an 18+ year old) or a child of one of our adult patients.
 We strongly encourage patients to discuss this with family members so all involved with the patient’s treatment are aware of any concerns with family involvement.
+During the admission process, or at any point during the hospital stay, you may ask your family member to sign a release so that we have permission to speak with you.
 Early in treatment each patient will be assigned a therapist, nurse and psychiatrist.
 If we have permission, any of those individuals will be able to discuss your family member’s treatment.
-If you are calling on the phone, we may ask you questions to ensure that you, the caller, are a family member.
+If you are calling on the phone, we may ask questions to ensure that you, the caller, are a family member.
 If you have additional concerns or questions about this, please ask the therapist, nurse manager or the program director.

 If you are a current or former patient, or the legal guardian of a former patient, and you would like photo copies of a Patient Medical Record, please print and complete this “Authorization for Release of Information” form.